Eucalyptus gypsophila: Taxonomy and naming

 This species was previously included in E. striaticalyx but that species is a tree.

+Eucalyptus infracorticata is listed as a synonym of E. gypsophila at Plants of the World Online, but is an accepted species at the Australian Plant Census.

 This mallee belongs in subgenus Symphyomyrtus section Dumaria, to a large sub-group, series Rufispermae, composed of 37 described species and subspecies including E. kondininensis, E. striaticalyx and E. repullulans.

 Distribution

 Kopi mallee is widespread in the Great Victoria Desert, from east of Laverton in Western Australia to the western edge of the Gawler Ranges in South Australia.
 Over most of its range it grows on red sand over limestone, often near salt lakes or dry lakes.